realfaiq/100-Days-of-Python/README.md

 Day-26: Learned and practiced more best practices concepts while using pandas and also got started with linear regression. <br />
 Day-27: Revised and Practiced the concepts of Pandas learned over the week. <br />
 Day-28: Revised and Practiced the concepts of data visualization using matplotlib and also learned multiple linear regression.<br />
+Day-29: Revised and Practiced the concepts of data visualization using seaborn and also learned logistic regression for classification. <br />